Lithium extraction for inclusive development: Gender analysis in Chile & Bolivia

 - Neo-extractivism in Latin America: An alternative to capitalism?
 Online conference for the Society for the Advancement of Socio-Economics, overall theme: Development Today : Accumulation, surveillance, redistribution, organized par l’Universiteit van Amsterdam, The Netherlands, 18-19 July 2020.

 - The Space between Motherhood and Mother Earth: A political ecology analysis of resource conflicts in Bolivia, in 'Mind the Gap: Strengthening connections in Latin American studies', conference organized by Society for Latin American Studies; Universiteit van Amsterdam, The Netherlands, April 2020.
 Transferred to an online conference due to the COVID-19 crisis.

 - Two Tales of Unsustainability: Lithium Extraction in Bolivia, 6th International Conference on Women’s Studies: How Far Have We Got?
 Leeds, United Kingdom, Jan 2020.

-- Moving Beyond Accumulation: Buen Vivir as a Path to a Post-Capitalist Society? in Accumulating Capital: Strategies of Profit and Dispossessive Policies, Colloquium organised by the University of Paris Dauphine, France, June 2019.
+- Moving Beyond Accumulation: Buen Vivir as a Path to a Post-Capitalist Society? in Accumulating Capital: Strategies of Profit and Dispossessive Policies, Colloquium organized by the University of Paris Dauphine, France, June 2019.

-- Off the Emancipation Grid: Women in the Oil Region of the Niger Delta, Histories of Women and Energy, Workshop organised by Rachel Carson Center, Munich, Germany, April 2019.
+- Off the Emancipation Grid: Women in the Oil Region of the Niger Delta, Histories of Women and Energy, Workshop organized by Rachel Carson Center, Munich, Germany, April 2019.